 It’s time to ditch the shampoo bottle

-Making your own soap at home is a fantastic and creative adventure.
+Making soap at home is a fantastic and creative adventure.
 In addition to being a lot of fun, it saves money and reduces packaging, which is good for the environment as well.
-To me, soap making is a fundamental, basic skill of self-sufficiency, one that everyone should seek to learn and use.
+To me, soap-making is a fundamental, basic skill of self-sufficiency, one that everyone should seek to learn and use.

-This shampoo bar is easy to make and your hair feel great.
+This shampoo bar is easy to make, and your hair feels great.
 It is so good that I don’t even have to use a conditioner.
 Give this cold process shampoo bar a go and you might never use a liquid shampoo again.

-Most of the equipment you will need for making cold process soaps at home are already in your kitchen.
+Most of the equipment you will need for making cold process soaps at home is already in your kitchen.
 You will need the following:

 - Kitchen scales to accurately measure your ingredients.

 - Soap pot.
-This should be made of unchipped enamel or stainless steel, large enough to hold your batch of soap, and also allow for stirring and mixing without splashing.
+This should be made of unchipped enamel or stainless steel, large enough to hold your batch of soap and allow for stirring and mixing without splashing.